B i o g r a p h y

 Opera News calls director Jeffrey Marc Buchman "a formidable talent.”, and the South Florida Classical Review claims "Buchman has mastered an art beyond the powers of many directors".
 He is in demand as much for new opera as he is for fresh, compelling productions of the operatic classics.
 Constantly pushing the limits of the performing arts, his innovation puts him at the forefront of a new era in directing, including endeavors that include serving as Artistic Director for the dynamic multimedia arena event entitled “Live Arts”, that involved some 1,200 performers on 4 stages, including the Grand Rapids Symphony, Grand Rapids Ballet, Opera Grand Rapids and Broadway Grand Rapids.

-Last season, Mr. Buchman directed Jake Heggie's Three Decembers, Daron Hagen's New York Stories, Bernstein's Trouble in Tahiti and Pasatieri's Signor Deluso, all for Florida Grand Opera.
-He also returned to Opera Naples for La Traviata and created "Menotti ReMixed" and "Masquerade 2021" at the University of Miami Frost Opera Theater.
+Recent seasons have seen a return to several companies, including Florida Grand Opera for A Streetcar Named Desire and Agrippina, Toledo Opera for Il Trovatore and the Academy of Vocal Arts for La Bohème.
+He also created the world-premiere of The Leopard (Dellaira/McClatchy) for Frost Opera Theater, conducted by Gerard Schwarz.
+Mr. Buchman directed Jake Heggie's Three Decembers, Daron Hagen's New York Stories, Bernstein's Trouble in Tahiti and Pasatieri's Signor Deluso, all for Florida Grand Opera in their 2020-2021 season.
+That season, he also returned to Opera Naples for La Traviata and created "Menotti ReMixed" and "Masquerade 2021" at the University of Miami Frost Opera Theater.